-6 Authenticate consent or opt out of collection of sensitive personal data or data from minors
+6 Authenticate consent for collection of sensitive personal data or data from minors

-Sensitive Personal Data: Consent is required for processing of sensitive personal data.
+Sensitive personal data: Consent is required for processing of sensitive personal data.

-Consent for Children: Obtain consent from a parent or legal guardian for collection of personal data if the data subject is 13 or younger.
+Consent for children: Obtain consent from a parent or legal guardian for collection of personal data if the data subject is 13 or younger, or from the individual directly if they are between the ages of 13 and 17 for processing of their personal data for the purposes of targeted advertising, sales, or profiling.

-7 Enable consumers to make Data Subject Access Requests (DSARs)
+I Enable consumers to make Data Subject Access Requests (DSARs)